jlvaillant/intellicenter/README.md

 ### Features

-- Connect to a Pentair Intellicenter thru the local (network) inferface
+- Connect to a Pentair Intellicenter thru the local (network) interface
 - supports Zeroconf discovery
 - reconnects itself grafecully in the Intellicenter reboots and/or gets disconnected
 - "Local push" makes system very responsive